2 masked assailants attack a Roman Catholic church in Istanbul and kill 1 person

 “He was a mentally disabled individual who had no connection to politics or (criminal) organizations.
 He went there on an invitation and was a victim of fate,” Cagin Cihan said.

 The church is run by an Italian order of Franciscan friars.
-Italy’s foreign minister, Antonio Tajani, said his ministry was following the situation along with the Italian embassy in Ankara and the consulate in Istanbul.
+Italian Foreign Minister Antonio Tajani said that his ministry was following the situation along with the Italian Embassy in Turkey's capital, Ankara, and the consulate in Istanbul.

-“I express my condolence and firm condemnation for the vile attack on Santa Maria Church,″ Tajani wrote on X. He added that “I am certain that the Turkish authorities will arrest those responsible.”
+“I express my condolence and firm condemnation for the vile attack on Santa Maria Church,″ Tajani tweeted.
+He added that “I am certain that the Turkish authorities will arrest those responsible.”

 Credit: AP

-Note: A previous version of this story was corrected to show that the name of the church is the Santa Maria Church, not the Santa Maria Draperis Church.